romanmarkunas/blog-fibers-intro/blog/blog-fibers-intro.md

 In case you are unfamiliar with Jax-RS (let those servlets go, it's 2018 already!), here's a little description.
 The class represents a group of endpoint located together in `/slow-service` path location.
+These endpoints are directly mapped onto methods of the class using `@Path` and method annotations, like `@GET`.

 In this example our resource accepts only `GET` requests and when having that it just sleeps for 1 second and then returns body containing invocation number.
 That number will be useful later when we will try to